ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 Location Update
 -----------------------------------------------------

-Devices that can determine their location can choose to notify the Internet of Things Foundation device management server about location changes.
+Devices that can determine their location can choose to notify the Internet of Things Foundation server about location changes.
 In order to update the location, the device needs to create DeviceData instance with the DeviceLocation object.

 .. code:: java